Broken and brilliant. Scarred and strong. Flawed and FEARCE.

-With no voice or stage to make me feel powerful and no hectic lifestyle to mask my vulnerability, I had to learn to find acceptance and love for ALL parts of who I am; not just the girl who only knows a world of performance, applause and bright lights, but the girl who knows a world of imperfections, anxiety and breakdowns.
+With no voice or stage to make me feel powerful and no hectic lifestyle to mask my vulnerability, I had to learn to find acceptance for ALL parts of who I am; not just the girl who only knows a world of performance, applause and bright lights, but the girl who has imperfections, mental health battles and is human.

-The love I developed for the parts of me with with cracks, scars and flaws, transformed me from being a ‘rockstar’ that shines onstage……into a “star” that lights the way for others to find connection and self worth and a “rock” that grounds people in courage.
+The love I developed for the parts of me with cracks, scars and flaws, transformed me from being a ‘rockstar’ that shines onstage……into a “rock” that grounds people in courage and a “star” that guides people to self worth.

-I no longer felt like a badass because of what I did in my careers, but because of who I had become from the inside out.
+I no longer feel like a badass because of what I do in my careers, but because of who I’ve become from the inside out.

 This is not a typo.